Norway’s Transparency Act: What you need to know

 - An annual turnover of at least NOK 70 million (£5.9 million, or US $7.94 million)

-Companies will need to conduct human rights due diligence activities on their operations and their entire supply chain, including business partners – “any party in the chain of suppliers and sub-contractors…from the raw material stage to a finished product”, according to the current draft of the Act.
+Companies need to conduct human rights due diligence activities on their operations and their entire supply chain, including business partners – “any party in the chain of suppliers and sub-contractors…from the raw material stage to a finished product”, according to the current text of the Act.

-This means they will need to take steps to identify, address, prevent and limit violations of human rights or decent working conditions – whether potential or actual impacts.
-They must provide or cooperate with efforts to provide remedy for any violations.
+This means they need to take steps to identify, address, prevent and limit violations of human rights or decent working conditions – whether potential or actual impacts.
+Required activities include implementing the appropriate policies, processes such as risk assessments, and providing or cooperating with efforts to provide remedy for any violations.

 The Act also requires companies to report on all of these activities and make this information available on their corporate websites, promoting transparency.

-Companies will be legally obliged to respond to information requests from members of the public about the risks relating to human rights and decent working conditions in their operations, and their related due diligence activities.
+Companies are legally obliged to respond to information requests from members of the public about the risks relating to human rights and decent working conditions in their operations, and their related due diligence activities.

-The current draft of the Act says that the level of due diligence activity should be in proportion to the size of a business and the severity and likelihood of violations.
+The Act says that the level of due diligence activity should be in proportion to the size of a business and the severity and likelihood of violations.
 Look at the United Nations Guiding Principles on Business and Human Rights (UNGPs) for more information on what this means in practice (see point 14).

 Consequences and penalties if companies fail to comply with this law

-If companies covered by the scope of the law don’t comply with it once it becomes effective, they could face fines or injunctions that limit their business activity.
-These fines and injunctions haven’t been defined yet.
+If companies covered by the scope of the law don’t comply with it, they could face fines or injunctions that limit their business activity.
+These fines and injunctions haven’t been defined yet, but we know they will reflect the severity, scope and impact of an issue.

 Practical next steps if the law will apply to your business